tmpfs/prism/README.md

 4. Process property plugins (eg: extended and experimental)
 5. Run processors

-Note that property plugins are massaged so that `style`, `labelStyle` etc always execute after after other configured property plugins.
+Note that property plugins are massaged so that `style`, `labelStyle` etc always execute after other configured property plugins.

-This means the inheritance for say `color` of `Label` can be described in this order:
+This means the inheritance for say `color` of `Label` can be described in this order.

+### Default Properties

 ```javascript
 static defaultProps = {